Bryant Fedden: Exhibitions

 The Letter Exchange held a 10th Anniversary Exhibition at the Morley Gallery, London from 20 April - 14 May 1998.
-The exhibition featured a stained pine alphabet box by Bryant Fedden.
+The exhibition featured a stained pine alphabet box by Fedden.

 The 40 Years of Bryant Fedden Workshops: A Celebration exhibition was held at Gloucester Cathedral from 6–20 July 2002.
 The exhibition catalogue had a foreword by Lesley Greene which included the following quote:

 "This exhibition is intended to celebrate not only Bryant Fedden's distinguished career as a sculptor and letter-cutter but also the significant role he played in encouraging and shaping the development of other artists and craftspeople though the workshops that he established in Winchcombe and in Littledean.
 This generosity with his time and his support for others typifies Bryant's approach to his work.
 Work which has been made in the context of a life well lived, and, beautifully conceived and made as it is, it is not precious.
 It was not made for the art museum, but rather to be in the world.
 Bryant's work was largely commissioned, whether for private homes, churches or public spaces, to form the backdrop to people's lives.
 While this might suggest a proper sense of modesty, there is no false humility about the work which quietly asserts itself through the sureness of the forms and the qualities of craftsmanship.
 This confident craftsmanship both belies and allows for a certain lightness of touch, and often a playfulness and sense of humour."